rayzr522/JSONMessage/README.md

 You can pass as many players as you want into `send`, meaning you could send this to huge groups of players.

+*Note: If you don't have the following features then please make sure to download the latest version of the class file*

+You can now send titles and subtitles too.
+It's actually very much like send:

+    JSONMessage.create("I am a title")
+                 .color(ChatColor.GREEN)
+                 .style(ChatColor.ITALIC)
+               .title(10, 20, 10, player);

+Explanation time.
+What are those numbers?
+They are quite simply the `fadeIn`, `stay`, and `fadeOut` variables.
+These control various aspects of the timing of the title, and they're measured in ticks.
+So for this example it fades in over 0.5 seconds, stays visible for 1 second, then fades out again over 0.5 seconds.

+Adding a subtitle to this is just as easy:

+    JSONMessage.create("I am a title")
+                 .color(ChatColor.GREEN)
+                 .style(ChatColor.ITALIC)
+               .title(10, 20, 10, player);

+    JSONMessage.create("A wild subtitle has appeared!")
+                 .color(ChatColor.GOLD)
+               .subtitle(player);

+The only thing to note is that for subtitles you don't pass in times, as that's completely handled by the orginial title.

 If you want to see all the available methods, you can find them just below this.

 ## Methods overview